 - The time to complete the process will likely be greater than it would have been had the Collaborative Law Model not been used

-In the Mediation Model, both parties meet with a single person, a neutral mediator, who attempts to assist the parties in achieving an agreement.
-The parties may or may not choose to consult with their own divorce attorneys prior to and/or during mediation.
-Mediators cannot ethically provide legal advice to the parties.
-The mediator’s role is to help facilitate a settlement that the parties find acceptable.
-The mediator does not act as either party’s divorce attorney.
-The goal of the mediation is to achieve a settlement.
-The Mediation Model can present a number of problems in high net worth matters, but can be successful for both men and women in the right situation.
-The mediator should not promote or oppose particular settlements, as the mediator will see any settlement as intrinsically good in and of itself.
-Unless you know the details of the marital assets and trust your spouse, mediation may not be your best option.
+In the Divorce Mediation Model, both parties meet with a single person, a neutral divorce mediator, who attempts to assist the parties in achieving an agreement.
+The parties may or may not choose to consult with their own divorce lawyers prior to and/or during mediation.
+Divorce mediators cannot ethically provide legal advice to the parties.
+The divorce mediator’s role is to help facilitate a settlement that the parties find acceptable.
+The divorce mediator does not act as either party’s divorce lawyer.
+The goal of the divorce mediation is to achieve a settlement.
+The Divorce Mediation Model can present a number of problems in high net worth divorces, but can be successful for both men and women in the right situation.
+The divorce mediator should not promote or oppose particular settlements, as the divorce mediator will see any settlement as intrinsically good in and of itself.
+Unless you know the details of the marital assets and trust your spouse, divorce mediation may not be your best option.
 The advantage of this model is that it may be cost-effective, if successful.
 If settlement is not achieved, litigation may be necessary.
 This model may be problematic, if one spouse is less financially sophisticated than the their spouse, knows substantially less about the community assets than their spouse, or when one spouse dominates the other psychologically or emotionally.
 This model has a better chance of success for both parties, if they are both knowledgeable about the assets and share the same desire for and definition of a fair resolution.

 - There is trust between the parties